jaredkeil/wikiVideoCreator/README.md

-# create videos from Wikipedia articles
+# Create videos from Wikipedia articles

 Turn Wikipedia articles into videos with computer-generated overdubbing, and the option to upload directly to YouTube.
 Includes helpful parsers for Wikipedia API requests, as well as a module for downloading pictures from Google image searches.